WeiLu1/Property-and-Crime/README.md

-Data engineering project
+#Data engineering project

+###Background
 Showing if there is a correlation between house prices of an area and its crime-rate.

-Also uses Propertyscraper repository.
+Data is specific to London Boroughs.

+Also uses PropertyScraper repository for scraping prices of property in specific areas of interest.